-Be prepared to give 5–15 grams of carb, depending on the child’s age and size, for every 30 minutes of sustained activity and monitor sugar levels frequently.
+Be prepared to give 5–15 grams of carb, depending on the child’s age and size, for every 30 minutes of sustained activity and monitor blood glucose levels frequently.

 No matter the age, you can help children stay active.
 For example, encouraging infants in active play to explore movement and their surroundings supports physical and mental development.
 For toddlers, 30 minutes or more of physical activity a day with no more than 60 minutes of sitting at a time will help promote motor skills and muscular development.

-For preschoolers: At least 60 minutes activity per day
+- For preschoolers, aim for a minimum of at least 60 minutes of activity per day

-- Give your child 5–15 grams of carbohydrates for every 30 minutes of activity, depending on initial blood sugar levels and the intensity of the exercise.
+- Give your child 5–15 grams of carbohydrates for every 30 minutes of activity, depending on initial blood glucose levels and the intensity of the exercise.

-- Check pre-exercise blood sugar levels in active children since a young child may not be able to verbalize the symptoms of a low.
+- Check pre-exercise blood glucose levels in active children since a young child may not be able to verbalize the symptoms of a low.

-- Starting exercise with blood sugar in the 150–200 mg/dL range may help lower the risk of hypoglycemia in toddlers.
+- Starting exercise with blood glucose in the 150–200 mg/dL range may help lower the risk of hypoglycemia (low blood glucose) in toddlers.

-- Paying attention to your child’s blood sugar levels before and after exercise will help
+- Pay attention to your child’s blood glucose levels before and after exercise.

 Children and adolescents should have at least 60 minutes or more of physical activity each day.